-There is a general misconception that only mental health patients should seek therapy.
-But that should not be the case.
-According to the National Institute of Mental Health, approximately 1 in 5 people need therapy.
-An individual therapy program is ideal for addressing many issues that primarily affect you, as an individual.
-The good thing about individual therapy programs is that they focus on the client and there is more confidentiality.
-At Atlanta Center for Mental Health, we provide our patients with a variety of different mental health treatment center programs including individual therapy to help you live a better life.
+There is a general misconception that only mental health clients should seek therapy, but that should not be the case.
+According to the National Institute of Mental Health, approximately one in five people need therapy.
+An individual therapy program is ideal for addressing many issues that primarily affect you as an individual.
+The good thing about individual therapy programs is that they focus on the client, and there is more confidentiality.
+At Atlanta Center for Mental Health, we provide our clients with a variety of different mental health treatment center programs, including individual therapy to help you live a better life.

 Who Should Seek Individual Therapy?